Junior Account Executive Job Description

 Responsibilities:

-• Assist senior account managers in managing client accounts
+Support senior account managers in handling client accounts.

-• Prepare and present proposals to potential clients
+Create and present customized proposals to prospective clients.

-• Collaborate with internal teams to ensure client needs are met
+Collaborate with internal teams to align client needs with deliverables.

 Requirements:

-• 1-2 years of experience in sales or account management
+1–2 years of experience in sales, customer support, or business development.

 Don’t like this Job Description?